-Ameen Sayani: India’s ‘king of radio’ signs off
+‘Sisters and brothers’: Ameen Sayani, India’s subversive ‘king of radio’

 Born in 1932 in an elite Mumbai family, Sayani’s mother Kulsum Patel was a Hindu and his father, Dr Jaan Mohamad Sayani, was a Muslim.
 Both were involved in India’s freedom movement.

-Sayani attributed his fluency and ease in Hindustani to years spent assisting his mother to edit and print Rahber (which means a guide in Urdu), a fortnightly journal.
+Sayani attributed his fluency and ease in Hindustani to years spent assisting his mother in editing and printing Rahber (which means a guide in Urdu), a fortnightly journal.
 In an interview, he once recalled a note Mahatma Gandhi had written to his mother: “I like the mission of ‘Rahber’ to unite Hindi and Urdu.
 May it succeed.”

 Sayani and his brother would record the Binaca Geetmala show at their Bombay studio and send magnetic tapes by plane to Radio Ceylon, outside the Indian government’s jurisdiction.